stefanuddenberg/python_for_bcs/bcog_200_syllabus.md

-# Syllabus for BCOG 200: Introduction to Programming for Brain & Cognitive Science
+# Syllabus for BCOG 200: Introduction to Programming for the Brain & Cognitive Sciences

-## 0. TODOS:

-- Change the links to be to the github version of the book
-- Create supplemental information for the project
-- Create supplemental information about best practices

 ## 1. Course Info